Child Custody Mediation

 How is the amount of support decided?

-The amount of cash payment is determined by the nonresidential parent’s adjusted gross income and on the number of children involved.
-For example, for one child, the amount of child support is 17% of the nonresidential parent’s gross income after Medicare and Social Security taxes have been deducted.
+The amount of basic child support (cash payment) is determined by the noncustodial parent’s gross income after FICA tax has been deducted and on the number of children involved.
+For example, for one child, the amount of child support is 17% of the noncustodial parent’s gross income minus FICA tax.

-How to share child-care cost, out-of-pocket medical expenses for the child, and other major child-related expenses–such as the cost of summer camp, music lessons, or the children’s future college costs–are issues negotiated in parenting mediation.
+How to share out-of-pocket medical expenses incurred by the child, childcare cost, and other major child-related expenses–such as summer camp, music lessons, or the child’s future college costs–are issues negotiated in parenting mediation.

 When does the child support obligation end?